 The most significant risk factors for postpartum psychosis are a personal or family history of bipolar disorder, or a previous psychotic episode.

-Of the women who develop a postpartum psychosis, there is a 5% infanticide or suicide rate associated with the illness.
+Of the women who develop a postpartum psychosis, there is a 5% suicide rate and a 4% infanticide rate associated with the illness.
 This is because the woman experiencing psychosis is experiencing a break from reality.
 In her psychotic state, the delusions and beliefs make sense to her; they feel very meaningful and are often religious.
 Immediate treatment for these women is imperative.